Cyclic Nullspace Coordination: Perpetual Flight of Aerial Carriers for Static Suspension

 This work constitutes a substantial leap forward beyond the minimal findings of~\cite{gabellieri2024existence} by introducing the first method for generating non-stop flight trajectories for any $n \geq 3$ flying carriers.
 This method enables the carriers to maintain a cable-suspended load in static equilibrium while simultaneously executing their respective non-stop flight paths.
 This work also provides the first proof of the existence of such trajectories for any $n \geq 3$, as extending the results of~\cite{gabellieri2024existence} to the case of $n>3$ is non-trivial.
 The introduction of a novel methodology, based on the selection of Hamiltonian cycles in the graph associated with the manipulation system, was crucial.
 This work also reformulates the theoretical framework using graph theory, resulting in a more general and rigorous approach.
 Furthermore, this work presents the first complete algorithm for generating compatible trajectories, along with guidelines for tuning the trajectory's free parameters to optimize performance based on the unique capabilities of each UAV.
-Finally, this work provides comprehensive validation of the theoretical findings through extensive numerical simulations.

-The work is organized as follows.
-First, in Sec.~\ref{sec:model}, we introduce the notation and formalize the problem.
-Hence, in Sec.~\ref{sec:method}, we formally derive a method to generate non-stop trajectories for $n\geq 3$ flying carriers.
-To the best of the authors' knowledge, this is the first time such a problem is addressed for the general case of $n>3$ carriers.
-In Sec.~\ref{sec:algo} we present the full algorithm in a compact and implementable way and we provide qualitative remarks on the choice of parameters.
-In Sec.~\ref{sec:sim}, we show numerical results supporting the theoretical findings.
-Eventually, conclusions are drawn in Sec.~\ref{sec:conclusion} together with an outline of future work.
+We analyze for the first time how parameter tuning (frequency, amplitude, edge coloring) and Hamiltonian-cycle choice affect performance, including a uniformly attached planar-load case where orthogonal internal-force directions yield constant-speed profiles, whereas non-orthogonality increases speed variability and reduces margins.
+We demonstrate a translating-load scenario (piecewise-static/constant-attitude) and add a fixed-wing–compatible optimization layer that enforces bounds on speed, bank, and flight-path angles while preserving the static load.
+This work also provides the first comprehensive validation of the theoretical findings through extensive numerical simulations assessing the influence of various parameters, investigating the impact of failures, and offering valuable insights into the system's behavior.

+Finally, experiments with quadrotors validate the cable abstraction: with our cyclic nullspace trajectories, the load remains essentially static, while without our planner, it becomes clearly non-static with linear/angular velocities which are orders of magnitude larger.